pr83/dev-server/README.md

 ### Installing Docker

-File `sample-config/vars/dockerVars.yml` specifies the URL path and URL file name pf the Docker image to install.
+File `sample-config/vars/dockerVars.yml` specifies the URL path and URL file name of the Docker image to install.

 You can re-run the installation using this command:

 `./run.sh configurations/sample-config sample-server --tags docker`

-Note that in order to control Docker by Ansible, an additional Ansible package mus be installed.
+Note that in order to control Docker by Ansible, an additional Ansible package must be installed.
 Since Ansible is written in Python, the `pip` tool (package manager for Python) must be installed.

 You can re-run the installation of `pip` using this command: